Nigel Gaisie Reacts to Court Ruling on Agradaa’s Case, Vows to Pray for Evangelist, Video Trends

-• Prophet Nigel Gaisie has gone public following news that Agradaa has been handed a reduced sentence
+• Prophet Nigel Gaisie has gone public following news that his ministry colleague, Agradaa, had been handed a reduced sentence

 • Speaking to journalists, the respected man of God indicated that the news was evidence that the nation had trusted the prophet

-• Netizens have meanwhile shared their views on the reduced sentence handed to Agradaa, as well as Nigel Gaisie’s prophecy
+• Social media users have shared their opinions on the reduced sentence handed to Agradaa, as well as Nigel Gaisie’s prophecy

-The founder and leader of the Prophetic Hill Chapel, Prophet Nigel Gaisie, has broken his silence on the court ruling delivered by the Amasaman Court regarding Agradaa’s appeal.
+The founder and leader of the Prophetic Hill Chapel, Prophet Nigel Gaisie, has broken his silence on the court ruling delivered by the Amasaman Court regarding embattled televangelist Agradaa’s appeal.

-A video sighted by YEN.com.gh on the TikTok page of GhBrain showed Nigel Gaisie walking as he was approached by some media personnel for his comments about the news that Agradaa’s 15-year jail sentence had been reduced to a year.
+A video sighted by YEN.com.gh on the TikTok page of GhBrain showed Gaisie being approached by the media for his comments about the news that Agradaa's 15-year jail term had been reduced to one year.

-Nigel Gaisie speaks for the first time as Agradaa gets a reduced sentence.
-Photo credit: !@Nigel Gaisie, @GHbrain
+Nigel Gaisie speaks for the first time about his prophecy as Agradaa's prison sentence is reduced from 15 years to just one.
+Photo credit: @Nigel Gaisie, @GHbrain

 Source: Facebook